hlim1/GradeGator/ProjectManagement/WeeklyReport/README.md

 Submit the report a day before the first meeting of the week.

 For example, if the week's first meeting is Monday, the report **must** be submitted by the end of Sunday.

+You can find the template with the instructions in `GradeGator/ProjectManagement/Resources/Report (Template).docx` file.